-Central Ohio is no stranger to wet and wild weather, but even the most ordinary summer storm can create hazards.
+Central Ohio is no stranger to inclement weather, but even the most ordinary storm can create hazards.
 Read on for tips to stay safe during storms, no matter the season.

 Downed power lines can be deadly!
 Never approach a downed or hanging electrical wire, and be cautious when venturing outside after a storm—live wires can be hidden by trees, water or debris.
 Stay clear of all downed power lines and keep children and pets away.
 Report downed lines to Consolidated Cooperative at 800-421-5863 and then call 911.
 Emergency personnel may be able to block off the area before Consolidated can de-energize and repair the line.

 - If using an emergency generator, please take a moment to review these generator safety tips.
 Misusing a generator can be deadly.

 - Most importantly, never use a generator inside, even in an attached garage with the door open, and never plug a generator directly into a wall outlet.
 Doing so can electrocute lineworkers who are working on the power lines.